ZZZlax/.Alexander/README.md

 ***Note: You will have to install tkinter on your own, on Ubuntu this is done by running "sudo apt install python3-tk."***

-***Included is a .zip of all the .py files.
-You can delete the .py files and call Alexander by running the command "python .Alexander/.Run.zip" to save space
+***Included is .Run.py, which is a .zip of all the .py files in .Alexander converted into a .py file (You can also extract the original .py files by opening .Run.py in your archive manager).
+You can delete the .py files and call Alexander by running the command "python .Alexander/.Run.py" to save space***